HYDRA - Hybrid Design and Rotorcraft Analysis

 The framework of the MDO Simultaneous Analysis and Design (SAND) is shown below where the requirement of all sub-disciplines are handled through constraints and or dsign variables

+These tools have been used to study a variety of configurations across various studies.
 More information on HYDRA can be obtained from this page or some of the publications given below.
+The framework is in constant development with multiple physics model and numerical techniques being explored and added.

 Govindarajan, B., and Sridharan, A., "Analysis of UAV Configurations for Package Delivery Missions using Conceptual Sizing," Journal of Aircraft, Vol. 57, No. 6., pp. 1,170-1,188, 2020.
 DOI: 10.2514/1.C035805